Create a

 The hybrid model is becoming the preferred solution

-All the preceding discussions lead us to an inescapable conclusion – based on 1) the benefits and shortcomings of remote work, 2) the strong preferences of workers, and 3) the goals of the organizations who seek to attract, hire, and retain them are driving organizations to adopt a hybrid work location and scheduling model where possible.
+All the preceding discussions lead us to an inescapable conclusion – based on 1) the benefits and shortcomings of remote work, 2) the strong preferences of workers, and 3) the goals of the organizations that seek to attract, hire, and retain them are driving organizations to adopt a hybrid work location and scheduling model where possible.
 Optimizing remote work by balancing employee (and candidate) preferences and the organization's is essential in dealing with these circumstances.
 What is an open question is the onsite/remote model to be adopted, with three primary options:

 • Designated in-office days and hours applied to the entire organization with common/”core” hours while adhering to a minimum 40-hour work week